But is life as it appears in a fly so very different from life as it appears in a human? —Sharon Salzberg

 During the morning walking period, I shared the basement with two other yogis.
 One was a heavyset guy who reminded me of an old boyfriend and the other was a slim guy with a moustache who looked like young Adolf Hitler.

-I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps and my mind was distracted, trying to remember the lyrics to “Muskrat Love.”
+I usually like walking meditation, and though I was trying to practice earnestly, I wasn’t connecting with my steps.
+My distracted mind was trying to remember all the lyrics to “Muskrat Love,” the wonderfully sappy Captain & Tennille song from 1976.
 Suddenly, as my left foot was in midair, a blur of movement startled me.
-A bug scuttled past as I stepped awkwardly to avoid it.
+A bug scuttled past as my foot fell awkwardly to avoid it.

 The Relocator was really just a paper cup and a cardboard circle cut slightly larger than the cup’s mouth.
-Catching and releasing bugs is one of the things you do on retreat.
+Catching and releasing bugs is one of those fun things you do on retreat.
 On the first night, we’d all recited the five lay precepts.
-The first is to not kill living beings.
+The first is to refrain from taking life.

 The bug, if it stayed in the basement, was likely to get squashed at some point.
 With cup and cover in hand, I turned, re-established the bug’s location, and moved towards it.
 The two guys pretended not to watch me as they continued their walking meditation.
 They may have thought I was especially compassionate, or a complete idiot, or that my effort was all for show.
-At various times over the course of the retreat, I’d thought those same things as I watched other yogis rescue bugs.
+At various times over the course of the retreat, I’d thought those same things as I watched other yogis escort bugs out of the building.

-To be honest, my performance was a diversion and motivated by boredom as much as anything else.
+To be honest, my performance was motivated by boredom as much as anything else.
 I crouched down to meet the bug.
-Threatened by my presence, It froze.
+Threatened by my presence, it froze.
 I had a moment to look closely at it.
 The bug was about the length of a matchstick.
 It wasn’t frightening like a roach, or cute like a ladybug, but somewhere in between.
-Its wings were large in proportion to its body, but didn’t seem to work.
-The bug didn’t try to fly away.
-Looking at the it, I was more present than I’d been all day.
+Its wings were large in proportion to its body, but the wings didn’t seem to work.
+It didn’t try to fly away.
+Looking at the bug, I was more present than I’d been all day.

 When not on retreat, I work with infectious disease researchers.
-A few months before, I’d visited Nigeria for the first time.
+A few months before, I’d traveled to Nigeria for the first time.
 There, where mosquito-borne viruses are often deadly, colleagues would have found my bug rescue absurd.
-While traveline, I’d taken pills to protect against malaria, which kills half a million people annually, mostly African children.
-When I woke up one night in a grungy hotel to find welts on my face and a mosquito sucking blood from my arm, I’d flattened it with a vengeance.
+While traveling, I’d taken pills to protect against malaria, which kills half a million people annually—mostly children and mostly in Africa.
+When I woke up one night in a grungy hotel to find a mosquito sucking blood from my face, I’d flattened it instantly, sloppy myself in the process.

 Back in the basement, the weird winged ant was not a threat.
 For now, I’d consider insects on a case-by-case basis.
 With the cupped bug in hand, I walked to the heavy basement door and managed to open it without dropping the bug.
 I walked up the damp concrete steps.
 It was sunny outside and my errand allowed me to feel the day’s growing warmth.